 Morag qualified as a diagnostic radiographer in 1986 and worked in Aberdeen for 12 years specialising in trauma imaging and barium enema practice.
-In 1998 she left the ‘granite city’ to gain managerial, paediatric and CT experience in South London where she attained a postgraduate certificate in radiographic reporting.
+In 1998 she left the ‘granite city’ to gain managerial, paediatric and CT experience in South London where she attained a Postgraduate Certificate in Radiographic Reporting.
 In 2003 Morag became an advanced practitioner at Manchester Royal Infirmary specialising in radiographic reporting, minor injuries and training AHPs, ENPs and junior medical staff in image interpretation.
-Her academic career began in 2005 when she joined the team at RGU.
-Being part-time has allowed Morag to maintain a clinical role as a bank radiographer in the community hospitals.
+Her academic career began in 2005 when she joined the team at RGU and she was awarded Senior Fellow of the Higher Education Academy in 2017.
+Being part-time has allowed Morag to maintain a clinical role as reporting radiographer.

-Morag teaches across all levels of radiography education at RGU and is a reviewer for the School of Health Sciences SRRG and the British Journal of Radiology.
+Morag teaches across all levels of radiography education at RGU and is a reviewer for the School of Health Sciences SRRG, Radiography, Joanna Briggs Institute and the British Journal of Radiology.

 - Practice education

 • Inter-professional working

 • Radiographer role extension

 • Brown C W, Howard M, Morse J, (2016).
 The use of interprofessional simulated education (TIPSE) to enhance role awareness in the emergency department setting.
 Journal of Interprofessional Care, http://dx.doi.org/10.3109/13561820.2015.1121216

 • Howard M L, (2013) An exploratory study of radiographer’s perceptions of radiographer commenting on musculoskeletal trauma images in rural community based hospitals, Radiography, http://dx.doi.org/10.1016/j.radi.2012.12.002